How grab rails are funded in Australia

 |---|---|---|

-| NDIS | Under-65s with permanent, significant disability | No fixed cap; minor mods funded as needed |
+| NDIS | Under-65s with permanent, significant disability | No fixed cap; minor home modifications funded as needed |

-| CHSP | Over-65s (50+ for First Nations) with entry-level needs | A$10,000 per financial year |
+| CHSP | Over-65s (50+ for First Nations) with entry-level needs | Up to A$15,000 per financial year for home adjustments |

 | SWEP (VIC) | Victorians with long-term needs not covered by NDIS | Varies per prescription |